adrijaguin/styles/README.md

-# contains website and styles for the website undying.radiance
+# Contains website and styles for the website undying.radiance